Structure collaboration, design better decisions

 3. The Strategy Frame

-It supports teams in designing a clear path from the starting point to a desired goal.
-By considering the broader context — including trends, challenges, strengths and weaknesses — it helps structure strategic thinking within the design process.
+Based on Bigger Picture's blueprint, The Strategy Frame supports teams in designing a clear path from the starting point to a desired goal — considering trends, challenges, strengths and weaknesses to structure strategic thinking within the design process.

 Image description